think about it

 paint smaller, more often, and for shorter periods of time.

 Instead of painting for perfection, I'll call it practice.
-Then I don’t feel so bad if it does turn out good - it's just practice.
+Then I don’t feel so bad if it doesn't turn out good - it's just practice.

-- The Sunflower painting above is a 8x10" done in about an hour and half.
+This Sunflower painting is a 8x10" done in about an hour and half.
 Am I happy with it - not really.
 But, I relaxed and enjoyed it more.
 The loser

 feel reflects the joy of painting.